≡ Menu

-Possibly one of the most frustrating and heart-breaking condition a dog or cat can suffer from is having a “hot spot”.
-Which is why we wanted to take a moment and discuss exactly what a “hot spot” is as well as review some common treatment options that you may want to explore in order to help alleviate your pets discomfort.
+One of the most frustrating and heart-breaking conditions a dog or cat can suffer is having a “hot spot.”
+This is why we wanted to take a moment and discuss exactly what a “hot spot” is, as well as review some standard treatment options that you may want to explore to help alleviate your pet’s discomfort.

 So, without further ado, let’s dive right in.

-Hot Spots (technically known as Pyrotraumatic Dermatitis or Acute Moist Dermatitis) are itchy, irritated, often red and weeping sores appear in patches on your dog or cat’s skin – leaving your pet with no option but to scratch.
+Hot Spots (technically known as Pyrotraumatic Dermatitis or Acute Moist Dermatitis) are itchy, irritated, often red and weeping sores that appear in patches on your dog or cat’s skin – leaving your pet with no option but to scratch.
+This scratching then leads to the “patches” of skin that we’re all used to, which can then increase in size, causing a vicious cycle that never seems to end.
+The worst part is that scratching doesn’t seem to take away the itch, much like a human having Chicken Pox.
+It makes matters worse, meaning this seemingly innocent condition can get bad quickly.

 Whatever the initial trigger…

-The skin produces cells which would usually fight off the itchiness, causing the area to become dry.
+The skin produces cells that usually fight off the itchiness, causing the area to dry.
 The dog scratches until it punctures the skin.
 The skin picks up a bacterial infection.
 These infections or small lesions are known by two different names: either Pyoderma or Folliculitis – and they are the source of most of your pet’s discomfort.

-Commonly spread their itchy infection out to any damp, warm areas of your dog’s body in much the same way as a human might catch Thrush.
-Thus, continuing a never-ending cycle of scratching and bleeding that can only be broken with veterinary intervention.
+These legions commonly spread their itchy infection to damp, warm areas of your dog’s body like a human might catch Thrush.
+Thus continuing a never-ending cycle of scratching and bleeding that can only be broken with veterinary intervention.

 These horrid patches…